SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DB_xml.md

 ## Configuring a size limit for file offloads

 > [!NOTE]
-> Prior to DataMiner 10.4.2/10.5.0, this functionality is configured in [DBConfiguration.xml](xref:DBConfiguration_xml) instead.
+> Prior to DataMiner 10.4.0/10.4.2<!-- RN 37446 -->, this functionality is configured in [DBConfiguration.xml](xref:DBConfiguration_xml) instead.

 When the main database is offline, file offloads are used to store write/delete operations.
 You can configure a limit for the file size of these offloads in *DB.xml*.
 When the limit is reached, new data will be dropped.